jfilhoGN/Stressify.jl/README.md

 - **RPS**: Requests per second.
 - **TPS**: Transactions per second.

-These results are available in the terminal and the live dashboard.
+These results are available in the terminal.

 ---